SyncfusionExamples/how-to-copy-active-cell-value-alone-when-row-selection-in-wpf-and-uwp-datagrid/README.md

-# How to copy active cell value alone when row selection in wpf and uwp datagrid?
+# How to copy active cell value alone when row selection in WPF DataGrid (SfDataGrid)?

 This example illustrates how to copy active cell value alone when row selection in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).